 Digital Literacy in the ELA Classroom Series

-NCTE members are invited to join in a new online workshop series cohosted by NCTE and the Assembly on Computers in English (ACE).
+NCTE members are invited to join in a workshop series cohosted by NCTE and the Assembly on Computers in English (ACE).
 This series focuses on connecting members of our communities with high-quality digital literacy tools and knowledge of those resources that they can take into their ELA classrooms.
 Attendees will be able to leave with ideas, exemplars, and methods to use in the classroom with the tools and programs covered in each session!

 5:00–6:30 p.m.
 ET